Bruno2009/bruno2009/README.md

 ##  👋👋👋👋👋

 Hey everyone,

-here you can check some repository about my project during my master in computer vision.
+Here you can check out some repositories from my project during my master's in computer vision.

-Unfortunately, some repositories have no data or images because they were to be provided by professors, and I did not ask for their consent to share them here.
+Unfortunately, some repositories do not contain data or images because they were provided by professors, and I did not ask for their consent to share them here.

 ## #DataScientist #MachineLearning #DeepLearning #Inference #Probability #MLG #RegressionAnalysis